jayanshukikani-1412/netflix-gpt/README.md

   - logout functionality
 - Home page
   - Header
+    - Username | User Profile | Logout button
   - Main Movie
     - Trailer in background
+      - Creating custom hook for getting youtube key for play video
     - Title and Description
+      - Creating custom hook for getting list of now playing movie from TMDB and show one of the movie's details
   - Movie suggestions lists
 - netflix GPT
   - SearchBar